STUDENT CONDUCT PROCEDURE

 c.
 Committee Discretion: The Student Misconduct Committee may, at its discretion, impose a lesser penalty in consideration of the nature and severity of the misconduct, mitigating circumstances, or patterns of repetition.

 e.
-Record: A copy of the letter from the Student Misconduct Committee is submitted to ARD for inclusion in the official Student file and reflection of the grade and appropriate indicators on the transcript, as applicable.
+Record: A copy of the letter from the Student Misconduct Committee is submitted to ARD for inclusion in the official Student file with ARD and reflection of the grade and appropriate indicators on the transcript, as applicable.

 3.5 Decision of the Student Misconduct Committee